gdembla/springboard/capstone_projects/User Churn Prediction (KKBOX)/README.md

-The goal of this project is to build an algorithm that predicts whether a user will churn after his/her subscription expires.
-The binary classification models are trained and tested on sample data sourced from Kaggle.
+The goal of this project is to predict whether a user will churn after his/her subscription expires.
+The binary classification models built to achieve the objective are trained and tested on sample data sourced from Kaggle.
 The data was uploaded/provided on Kaggle by the firm KKBOX for the WSDM 2018 challenge.

 The folder includes both Project Report and codebase.